|

 Deer

-When skinning, cut around the front leg joint, and up the backside of the legs.
+skinning, cut around the front leg joint, and up the backside of the

-Carefully skin the shoulder and brisket area forward and down the neck, taking
+legs.
+Carefully skin the shoulder and brisket area forward and down

 Fish

-fish, when available, is the best.
-Take care when placing your fish in an ice
+when available, is the best.
+Take care when placing your fish in an

-Freezing your trophy is the best short term solution, but due to
+your trophy is the best short term solution, but due to freezer burn,

 recommended that you get your trophy to your taxidermist as soon as